sourcefrog/cargo-mutants/README.md

 `-d`, `--dir`: Test the Rust tree in the given directory, rather than the default directory.

+`-f`, `--file FILE`: Mutate only functions in files matching the given name or glob.
+If the glob contains `/` it matches against the path from the source tree root; otherwise it matches only against the file name.

 `--list`: Show what mutants could be generated, without running them.

 `--diff`: With `--list`, also include a diff of the source change for each mutant.